niyorn/workshop-cmd-pwa/README.md

 ## Exercise 10

 Cache requested pages.
 Use the [mode](https://developer.mozilla.org/en-US/docs/Web/API/Request/mode) property of the request to check whether a page or an asset is requested.

+Remember to clone the request before caching it, since you can use the body of a response just once.
+For more info, check [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Response/clone)